gggliuye/VIO/docs/ServerLocalization/Methods.rst

 **Image Retrive** : NetVLAD.
 Will evaluate the top-10 matched images.

 **Pose Estimation** : use RANSAC-based dense feature match, dense pose estimation (DensePE), and dense pose validation (DensePV).
-These 'Dense' processes are mainly match the query image with the synthesized view (rendered image) using 3D scans.
+These 'Dense' processes are mainly pixel-wise comparison of the query image with the synthesized view (rendered image) using 3D scans.

 **Result** rate (%) of correctly localized querier within given distance(m) threshold and within 10 degree angular error: